-Ms. Lowe makes presentations for MCLE at bar association and paralegal meetings and has taught Introduction to Handwriting Examination (a 20-hour program for credit) in the University of California’s CSI program in the Riverside Campus Extension, as well as Handwriting Analysis in the Discovery program at UC Santa Barbara.
+Ms. Lowe has made presentations for MCLE at bar association and paralegal meetings and has taught Introduction to Handwriting Examination (a 20-hour program for credit) in the University of California’s CSI program in the Riverside Campus Extension, as well as Handwriting Analysis in the Discovery program at UC Santa Barbara.
 Her articles on handwriting examination have been published in numerous bar association magazines, including O.C.
 Lawyer and Citations.

 Ms. Lowe’s clientele is comprised of law firms and private investigators, as well as human resource departments, corporate security, and government organizations.
 In some cases she works with individuals, but because there is no client privilege with the expert witness as there is between a client and his or her attorney, it is preferable that the attorney retain her.
 Thus, the client is protected.

 If you have a suspected forgery, here is some information you’ll need to know:

 Original samples of the questioned documents are always best evidence.
 Without them a qualified opinion will be offered (i.e., the opinion is tentative, pending examination of the original questioned document).
 When originals are unavailable, the next best is a a high quality digital photograph, a high-resolution scan, or last, a first-generation color copy.
 Black and white faxed copies are the least desirable.